ahnlok/food-saver/README.md

 💻 npm start

 ## Contributing
-👪 Sungpil An, Adrian Ash, Mugi Chulemsuren, Mario Reid, Mya Todd
+👪 Sungpil An, Adrian Ash, Mario Reid
 ## Tests
 ✏️ No testing at this time.
 ## Questions